Cooking is one of my passions. I like to make nutritious and tasty foods at home.

 - Once the tomato becomes tender and mushy, add rasam powder, red chili powder, sugar, and salt.
 Mix well, reduce the fire, and cook until most of the water evaporates from it.

-- Tomato and capsicum curry is ready to serve.
+- The tomato and capsicum curry is ready to serve.
 Serve it hot or cold with flatbread or roti.
 Enjoy the tangy taste.

 Rasam Powder Recipe